radixdlt/sargon/README.md

   testRuntimeOnly("com.radixdlt.sargon:sargon-desktop-bins:<version>")
   ```

-// TODO
 > [!IMPORTANT]
-> Currently only supporting `aarch64-apple-darwin` (apple silicon).
-So when running Unit tests for your client app, make sure to run them on an apple silicon machine.
-In the future we will try to add more target architectures.
+> Currently only supporting `aarch64-apple-darwin` (apple silicon) and `x86_64-unknown-linux-gnu`.
+So when running Unit tests for your client app, make sure to run them on an apple silicon or linux machine.
+We can add more architectures in the future, if requested.

 # Example apps